GoldenbergLab/lab-helper-codes/guides/aws/README.md

 The command starts with making sure the `aws` tool is being used, specifies that the service is `s3`, and uses `cp` to **c**opy the **p**ath, in this case a file, to the S3 bucket "mytest-bucket".
-If such as a file that is too large to directly upload to AWS, first compress the file with
+If such a file is too large to directly upload to AWS, first compress the file with

 ```